mbu09a/Gibsey/README.md

   `/the-corpus`
   Each file corresponds to a core character/archetype and is used for navigation, tagging, and UI theming throughout the Gibsey system.

+## Running Tests

+Run the TypeScript unit tests with `bun test`.
+Python tests are executed with `pytest`.

 ---